 \subsection{Experiment Setting}

-We evaluate the proposed approach against validation-based early stopping using validation loss or accuracy on skin lesion \cite{tschandl2018ham10000} and blood cell \cite{acevedo2020dataset} image classification tasks.
-Note that the baselines use both training and validation splits in~\cite{medmnistv2}, while our approach uses only the training subset.
+We evaluate the proposed approach against validation-based early stopping using validation loss or accuracy on skin lesion \cite{tschandl2018ham10000}, blood cell \cite{acevedo2020dataset}, and colon pathology \cite{kather2019predicting} image classification tasks.
+Note that the data-driven early stopping uses both training and validation splits in~\cite{medmnistv2}, while our approach uses only the training subset.
 All clients employ ConvNeXtV2 \cite{woo2023convnext} as the local AI model.
 We benchmark with recent FL methods, including FedAvg, FedProx, SCAFFOLD, FedDyn, FedSAM, FedSpeed, FedSMOO, FedGamma, FedLESAM, and FedWMSAM.
 To simulate the federated setting, the dataset is partitioned across $N=100$ clients, and a subset of $M=10$ clients is randomly sampled for local training at each round.
-The experiments are repeated with $3$ random seeds, and our code is available at \href{https://github.com/yjlee22/earlystop}{this repository}.
+The experiments were repeated with $3$ random seeds and run on AMD MI300X AI accelerators \cite{10930746}.